Hideo Nomo: 2004–2008

 On January 4, 2008, Nomo signed a minor league contract for 2008 with the Kansas City Royals.
 If added to the roster Nomo would have received a $600,000 one-year contract and the chance to earn $100,000 in performance bonuses.
-On April 5, his contract was bought by the Royals and was added to the 25-man roster.
-On April 10, Nomo made his first major league appearance since 2005.
-He faced the New York Yankees in relief.
-He was brought in to start the seventh inning of a game while the Yankees were leading 4–1.
-Nomo loaded the bases, but was able to retire his native countryman, Hideki Matsui, to strand all three runners.
-However, he later surrendered back-to-back homers to Alex Rodriguez and Jorge Posada in the ninth inning.
+On April 5, his contract was bought by the Royals, and he was added to the 25-man roster.
+On April 10, Nomo made his first major league appearance since 2005, facing the New York Yankees in relief to start the seventh inning of a game the Yankees were leading 4–1.
+Nomo loaded the bases, but was able to retire his countryman Hideki Matsui to strand all three runners.
+But he surrendered back-to-back homers to Alex Rodriguez and Jorge Posada in the ninth inning.
 On April 20, Nomo was designated for assignment.
-The Royals released him on April 29, 2008.
-On July 17, 2008, Nomo officially announced his retirement from Major League Baseball.
+The Royals released him on April 29.
+On July 17, Nomo officially retired from Major League Baseball.

+Nomo earned 123 wins in the Major Leagues and 78 in Japan, winning his 200th overall game on June 15, 2005.
+Nomo's success helped inspire other stars from Japan such as Ichiro Suzuki, Hideki Matsui, and Daisuke Matsuzaka to come over to the States as well.
+In addition, Nomo is one of only five players to pitch at least one no-hitter in both the National League and American League in Major League Baseball history.
+He has, to date, thrown the only no-hitters at Oriole Park at Camden Yards and at Coors Field.